QueryPie development #8: Background on Front-end Developing

 (2) Shared code: All variables and functions can be defined

 But the era of craftsmen where outstanding individuals produced everything is over.
 Teamwork is more important now.
-In the future, software will become more complex and capable of doing more, so the method to a code must be understood and created by a group.
-This is easy to do if we can export the code we create into a module and let other developers use it.
+In the future, the software will become more complex and capable of doing more, so the method to code must be understood and created by a group.
+This is easy to do if we can export the code we build into a module and let other developers use it.

 The code above is part of the type definition file of

 axui-datagrid.
-When this definition and build is given the criteria
+When this definition and build are given the criteria

 d.ts file is created.

 Developing this way leads to less need to organize documents separately for the developed work.
-In fact, 90 percent of development documents record which factors the function uses and which results it returns.
+Ninety percent of development documents record which factors the function uses and which results in its returns.
 Though if the documents are not updated properly, they will be useless.